-Password Techniques.
-Passwords can be used to control entry to a study or survey or they can be used to validate data from members of a voting body.
-Passwords are one way to determine if one person is trying to stuff the ballot box with multiple submissions of the same vote.
+Passwords can be used to control entry to a study or survey, or they can be used to validate data from members of a voting body.
+Passwords are one way to determine if one person is trying to "stuff the ballot box" with multiple submissions of the same vote.

-Password techniques (Reips, 2000; Schmidt, 2000) can be used to guarantee any degree of authenticity and originality of a participant's identity.
+Password techniques (Reips 2000; Schmidt 2000) can be used to guarantee authenticity and originality of a participant's identity.
 In an experimental study on Internet-based versus paper-and-pencil-based surveying of employees, Reips and Franek (2004) printed anonymous individual codes for use in the (mailed) invitation to 655 employees.
-From the log analysis of the Internet-based data, it could be determined
+From the log analysis of the Internet-based data, the following could be determined:

-- Whether any codes were used repeatedly (showing multiple submissions and permitting the investigators to include the first set only) - Whether people without code tried to access the survey (using wrong codes or no codes).
+- Whether any codes were used repeatedly (showing multiple submissions, and permitting the investigators to include the first set only). - Whether people without code tried to access the survey (using wrong codes or no codes).

-There are many other methods for authenticating data (see Schultz, chap.
-33, this volume) and detecting or preventing multiple submission of data.
-These are summarized in a number of papers, including Birnbaum (2004a, Table 1) and Reips (2002c, Table3).
+There are many other methods for authenticating data (see Schultz 2011) and detecting or preventing multiple submissions of data.
+These are summarized in a number of papers, including Birnbaum (2004a, Table 1).